nwdigitalradio/n7nix/README.md

 [direwolf](https://github.com/nwdigitalradio/n7nix/tree/master/direwolf)
 & [AX.25](https://github.com/nwdigitalradio/n7nix/tree/master/ax25)
 tools/apps/library.
-Use this option if you want to run APRS only or some APRS client that uses direwolf or AX.25.
-As part of the core requirements this option also configures [systemd](https://github.com/nwdigitalradio/n7nix/tree/master/systemd) to start direwolf & AX.25 apps like mheardd at boot time.
+Use this option if you want to run APRS only or some packet client that uses direwolf or AX.25.
+As part of the core requirements this option also configures [systemd](https://github.com/nwdigitalradio/n7nix/tree/master/systemd) to start direwolf, AX.25 attach & AX.25 apps like mheardd at boot time.

-* The core install script configures the following to start at boot using systemd transaction files.
-  * ax.25
-  * direwolf
-  * mheardd

 Regardless of what you want to install the first script to run is [config/core_install.sh](https://github.com/nwdigitalradio/n7nix/blob/master/CORE_INSTALL.md)